 Our mission at AmericanCraftBeer.com is simple.
 We want to have fun…Celebrate the Industry….And drag a whole new generation down the road to ruin at the same time...

-My name is Tom Bobak and I’m the Founder & Editor In Chief of AmericanCraftBeer.com.
-Jeff Chenault is my partner-in-crime and we're both Music Industry refugees.
+My name is Tom Bobak and I’m the Founder & Editor-In-Chief of AmericanCraftBeer.com.

-I had a whole lot of fun, saw some great music, hung out with some interesting people and did almost everything to excess… I eventually decided it was time to grow up, clean up my act a bit and become a more responsible member of society...
+I enjoyed some great music, hung out with some fun people, and did almost everything to excess… I eventually decided it was time to grow up, clean up my act a bit, and become a more responsible member of society...

-So, here I am, down to two vices but in for the long run...
+So now I'm down to two vices... but in for the long run...
 Serious Beer & Serious Fun!

 Nick Villaume is our Director of Media and Event Production and his decision to join us could be the worst mistake he ever made.
 Nick’s a digital Samurai, one of the best Joomla! programmers in the world and responsible for untold things happening just behind the scenes on the American Craft Beer matrix.
 He also brings a wealth of experience and a much needed voice of reason and sobriety to our sometime’s over the top operation… Nick’s “lived the life” and decided he’s done.
 He’s a card carrying AA member and an active sponsor to many in need in the Atlanta area.
 When Nick's not dealing with ridiculous ACB site demands or just keeping us out of trouble, he's running his own successful website development firm.
 Check out his "other job" here – www.thedevdepartment.com

-Matt Lyman (if that's his real name...) is our Supervising Editor and writer of many things: articles, plays, copy, books.
+Matt Lyman (if that's his real name...), our Director of Sales and Marketing, is a writer of many things: articles, plays, copy, books.
 He once wrote a book that you may have heard of: A Tale of Two Cities.
 Matt is also a liar.
 He was brought onboard to be a voice for the Northwest and all we've received so far is complaints from fine drinking establishments that he needs to stop trying to drink their IPAs straight from the tap.
 Currently working in the Marketing department of a Financial Services company, Matt blows off steam by writing, reading, cycling and drinking the finest beers that the Northwest has to offer.
 A reformed PBR drinker, he is happy to say that he has found the light, and the light is bitter and hoppy.

 Juliana Casale couldn't be more thrilled to join ACB as a Boston Correspondent.
 When she's not busy chatting up bartenders and exploring the bottoms of tulip glasses (what? it's research!) she can be found working downtown at a kickass content marketing startup and grumbling about the Hub's lack of happy hours.
 Juliana's other hobbies include participating in offbeat activities (2012: falconing, dogsledding, zombie 5K), mocking the grammatically disabled and praying for the return of HBO's Game of Thrones.
 Her affections can be bought with a Belgian tripel or a Twitter follow @attackofthetext.

-Dan Varricchio lives in Boston and spends his daytime hours as a Social Worker for a child welfare agency in Massachusetts, however, his love and passion is beer.
+Dan Varricchio lives in Boston and spends his daytime hours as a social worker for a child welfare agency in Massachusetts; however, his love and passion is beer.
 Dan's first experience with beer was when he was about 6 years old.
-His Grandfather loved one beer and that was Schaefer, and he remembers going with his mom to the local store to pick up a couple cases to bring home.
-Dan likes to sample new beers, tour breweries, attend a beer fest and finding the next new beer store.
-Prior to writing for American Craft Beer he wrote his own beer blog.
-In his free time he loves spending time with his wife and daughter and traveling.
+His grandfather loved one beer and that was Schaefer, and he remembers going with his mom to the local store to pick up a couple cases to bring home.
+Dan likes to sample new beers, tour breweries, attend beer fests, and find the next new beer store.
+Prior to writing for ACB, he wrote his own beer blog.
+In his free time, he loves spending time with his wife and daughter and traveling.